Our projects

 Results

-We found 51 articles
+We found 54 articles

 Forth & Clyde Canal: Lock 16 Bypass and Falkirk Flight Gate Replacement Programme

-Throughout 2025 and 2026, we will replace a total of 10 lock gates along the canal in addition to the bypass at lock 16.
+Throughout 2025 and 2026, we are replacing a total of 10 lock gates along the canal in addition to the bypass at lock 16.
 We’ll also take the opportunity, while navigation is suspended and water levels lowered, to carry out inspection and maintenance work at each of the locks.
 This work is essential to keeping the Forth & Clyde Canal open in the long term and to ensuring this space can continue to be enjoyed for generations to come.Â

 Essential improvements planned for The Falkirk Wheel Visitor Centre